 The doctor will tell you how many Voltarol Tablets to take and when to take them.
 Always follow his/her instructions carefully.
 The dose will be on the pharmacist's label.
 Check the label carefully.
 If you are not sure, ask your doctor or pharmacist.
 Keep taking your tablets for as long as you have been told, unless you have any problems.
 In that case, check with your doctor.

-Take the tablets with or after food.

-Swallow the tablets whole with a glass of water.
-Do not crush or chew them as this will affect the special 'slow release' system.
+Take the tablets before or with food.
+Swallow the tablets whole with a drink of water.
+Do not crush or chew the tablets.

 The usual doses are: